mailjet/mailjet-apiv3-templating-samples/tutorials/abandoned_cart/README.md

 We'd love to have your feedback about this first tutorial, so ping us on [Twitter](https://twitter.com/mailjetdev) or come and chat on the [MJML slack channel](https://slack.mjml.io/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial)!

-You want to be informed about other tutorials and nice tech articles?
+You want to be informed about other tutorials and other tech articles?
 Subscribe to our [dev only newsletter](https://dev.mailjet.com/community/?utm_source=referrer&utm_medium=github&utm_campaign=tpl_lang_tutorial#newsletter) to stay tuned!

 <br />